Orders

 Orders View

 In the Orders dashboard section, you can find a list of all orders.
-Using the plus, you can manually add a new order record.
+You can manually add a new order record by selecting the "Create Order" button.
+The order list can also be exported.

-By clicking order id, the app directs you to the detailed order view.
+Click on the ID to see the detailed order view.

 Order detailed view